End-Tech/EndTech-Seed-Finder/README.md

 ### Windows

-For windows you need to install minge.
+For windows you need to install mingw.
 I personally followed the instructions provided by a Visual Studio Code extension:
 [Here](https://code.visualstudio.com/docs/cpp/config-mingw)
 Point 3 starts to describe how to install mingw.